RCE via Dependency Confusion Attack

 What is a Dependency Confusion Attack?

 The root cause of this attack vector lies in how some package managers handle the resolution of dependencies.
-In a typical scenario, when a developer specifies a package dependency in their project configuration file (such as the package.json file for NPM), the package manager attempts to fetch the required package from the official public repository or private registry linked to the organization.
+In a typical case, when developers list a dependency in a project file (for example, package.json for NPM), the package manager fetches it either from the official public repository or from the organization’s private registry.
+As a result, the source depends on how the project is configured.y linked to the organization.

 However, attackers can exploit the fact that some package managers prioritize the public repository over private ones when resolving package names.
 They can create a malicious package with the same name as an internal package used within the organization.
 The package manager first checks the public repository for the package.
 In that case, it will unknowingly download the attacker’s malicious version, even if a legitimate version is in the organization’s private registry.